 The time between the impact or injury and the time medical treatment is administered has been shown to determine the degree of impairment, if any, a person will suffer.
 That is why, whenever you are involved in a car accident, it is imperative that you get medical treatment immediately, if only to rule out a spinal cord injury.

 Thanks to its economic, environmental, and health benefits, bicycling has become an ideal form of transportation and recreation for many in Washington.
 Whether you are riding down E. Madison Street in Seattle or riding through Mt.
-Rainier National Park, bicycling can provide many benefits, but it also presents risks.
+Rainier National Park, bicycling can provide many benefits, but it also presents great risks.
 As a bicyclist, you are at the mercy of other drivers, and just one distracted driver can cause a serious injury accident.
 While riding a bike, you do not have the protection afforded by a motor vehicle, leaving you exposed to far greater injury.
 Wearing a helmet can help prevent traumatic brain injuries, but there is no protective gear you can wear on a bicycle to protect your spine.

-Hitting the ground at the wrong angle can fracture, dislocate, crush, or compress a person’s vertebrae, especially if there’s a change in elevation on the ground - for example, coming down hard on the edge of a stair, or a curb.
+Falls are the second leading cause of death worldwide, according to the World Health Organization.
+Though not always fatal, slip-and-falls can lead to serious trauma to the head and neck, including spinal cord injury.
+Spinal cord injuries can be caused by a fall on slippery sidewalks, broken staircases, faulty equipment, and more.
 After the initial injury to the spinal cord area, there will be bleeding, swelling, and fluid buildup, which can cause even greater injury in the days and weeks that follow.
 That’s why it’s important to get medical attention right away after suffering a slip-and-fall.